sunilg-1/Super_store_analysis/README.md

 Python for Data Cleaning, Data Transformation, Data Visualisation and Data Analysis

-The dataset is available in [KAGGLE](https://www.kaggle.com/datasets/akashkothare/tsf-datasets?select=SampleSuperstore.csv)
+You can find the dataset in [KAGGLE](https://www.kaggle.com/datasets/akashkothare/tsf-datasets?select=SampleSuperstore.csv)